bertsky/workflow-configuration/README.md

     make install

-... if you are in a (Python) virtual environment.
-Otherwise specify the installation prefix directory via environment variable `VIRTUAL_ENV`.
+... if you are in a (Python) virtual environment, which is recommended.

-Assuming `$VIRTUAL_ENV/bin` is in your `PATH`, you can then call:
+You can then call:

-    cd WORKSPACE && make [OPTIONS] -f WORKFLOW-CONFIG.mk make -C WORKSPACE [OPTIONS] -f WORKFLOW-CONFIG.mk

-... for processing single workspace directory, or ...

     ocrd-make [OPTIONS] -f WORKFLOW-CONFIG.mk WORKSPACE...

-... for processing multiple workspaces at once (with the same interface as above).
+... for processing any number of workspace directories.

 Where: